nomemory/andreinc-site/_posts/2024-07-25-how-to-compose-math-problems.md

 > If $$a=\ln2$$, $$b=\ln2+a$$, $$c=\ln5+b$$, $$d=\ln5+c$$, and $$T=\log_{(2*2*3*5*7)}(3*5*7)$$, prove $$T=\frac{d-a}{d+a}$$.

 Can you see the pattern $$T=\log_{(2*2*3*5*7)}(3*5*7)$$ ?
 The base of the algorithm is the product of the first four prime numbers ($$2$$ appears twice), while the argument of the logarithm is the product of the first four prime numbers minus the first one ($$2$$).

+Notice that primality is not essential—what matters is the additive structure induced by factorization.
+Primes simply make the structure transparent.

 ## Step 5